Deas Vail: History

 In the music video for "Excuses", all band members were seen wearing an armband with a key attached to it on their left forearm.
-When questioned at their concert with Owl City and Lights at the Varsity Theatre in Baton Rouge, LA, Laura Blaylock stated, "The keys are kind of from our new album Birds & Cages and they represent freedom from cages."
+When questioned at their concert with Owl City and Lights at the Varsity Theatre in Baton Rouge, Laura Blaylock stated, "The keys are kind of from our new album Birds & Cages and they represent freedom from cages."

 By October 2010, the band had begun working on their new self-titled album, which was released October 11, 2011.
-On May 25, 2011, they released a lyric video of their song "Sixteen", with another video, "Summer Forgets Me", premiering on Alt Press' website nearly a month later.
+On May 25, 2011, they released a lyric video of their song "Sixteen", with another video, "Summer Forgets Me", premiering on Alt Press website nearly a month later.

 On October 10, 2011, they released their album Deas Vail a day earlier than planned on Amazon at a discounted price.
-Shortly after, on November 29, 2011, they released a 4-track Christmas EP entitled "For Shepherds and Kings."
-This EP contains Deas Vail's take on a few traditional Christmas songs as well as a slightly edited lyrical version of the less traditional "Coventry Carol."
+Shortly after, on November 29, 2011, they released a 4-track Christmas EP entitled For Shepherds and Kings.
+This EP contains traditional Christmas songs as well as a slightly edited lyrical version of the less traditional "Coventry Carol."

 Wesley Blaylock released his first solo EP in June 2012.
 Wesley's sister Hannah Blaylock as well as Laura Blaylock are featured in two of the album's tracks.
 Around that time, Deas Vail released their final EP, The Side Effect.
 The EP features six B-sides tracks, two of those tracks being from a previous EP, Under Our Skin.

 Up until 2014, Wesley Blaylock consistently posted covers on his YouTube channel.
 In 2020, he posted five demos on his SoundCloud.
-It's unclear when these were recorded.
+It is unclear when these were recorded.